 “It was quite a new way at the time—and it still is to a large extent—of thinking about treating different types of individuals with eating disorders,” Geller told Filter.

 Geller had discovered that the best predictor of patient outcomes was neither how sick they were nor how much hospitalization they required.
 It was the scores that came out of an interview she’d devised to assess their baseline interest in making change.
 Over the past two decades, that interview has been the single most consistent outcome predictor across all her hospital’s ED programs.

 Centering someone’s readiness for change is a counseling strategy called motivational interviewing (MI).
 It strengthens autonomy and motivation in ambivalent patients—a term that refers not to being uninterested in treatment, but to simultaneously wanting and not wanting to change.

-Along with MI, Geller emphasized the importance of including a patient’s loved ones when possible, and addressing concerns they might have over a plan that doesn’t push for full recovery.
+Along with MI, Geller emphasized the importance of including a patient’s loved ones when possible.
 Their ambivalence can be as big a factor as the patient’s.
 Not everyone has a support network, and not everyone wants one.
-But for ED patients who do, outcomes are better when they get to choose who they want involved and what that involvement looks like, rather than when clinicians make those choices for them.
+But for ED patients who do, outcomes are better when they get to choose who they want involved and what that involvement looks like, rather than when clinicians choose for them.

 Each time Linda was admitted, she’d be pushed to gain more weight than she was comfortable with.
 So rather than recovery, Geller focused on meeting her where she was at.